How to Have a Faith-Filled Morning Routine

 Be committed to maintaining this time for God, not just because you “should” but because it serves you so well.
 Soon you will get to the point where denying yourself time alone with God would be like denying yourself food, water or sleep.
 You will look forward to the time as an essential part of your day.

 It has taken time for me to develop this habit and I have learned to be flexible and compassionate with myself when I “don't feel like it” or don’t show up fully.
 I encourage you to offer yourself that same grace when your morning routine doesn’t go perfectly.

 Commit to yourself that if and when you fail, you will not quit.
 You’ll start again.

 Because you’ll now know the ease and joy that comes from continued connection with God.
 You’ll find your burdens lifted, your schedule expanded, and your heart softened.
 You’ll have come to know for yourself that dedicating time for Him has deepened your relationship and brought you lasting peace.

-If you want one-on-one help creating your own morning routine, increasing your faith, or if you're just curious about working with a life coach, set up your free 30-minute consult with me.
+If you want one-on-one help creating your own morning routine, increasing your faith, or if you're just curious about working with a life coach, set up your free call with me.

 Sign up for the newsletter and get